 As you know, lease renewals are the cheapest and easiest way to keep your units occupied.
 But choosing new residents for your vacant units is important too.
 Researching the best tenant screening services can be confusing, so we’ve gathered all the information you will need in one place to simplify the process.

-Here are the top five tenant screening services for 2022:
+Here are the top five tenant screening services:

 Since 2007, RentPrep has hired, trained, and employed FCRA-certified screeners at their office near Buffalo, NY.
 Founded as a subsidiary of Fidelis Screening, RentPrep makes quality screening accessible.

-In general, the lowest-price screening option available includes Social Security verification, address history, evictions, bankruptcies, judgments, and liens.
+In general, the lowest-price screening option available may include Social Security verification, address history, evictions, bankruptcies, judgments, and liens.

 - RentPrep goes beyond being FCRA-compliant.
 In particular, each screener is certified for expert levels of accuracy.

-- Bulk discounts offer a great deal of up to 50% off the price per screening.
+- Bulk discounts may offer up to 50% off the price per screening.

 - Reports are generated in 10-60 minutes on average during business hours, depending on the level of detail ordered.